German Federal Data Atlas – the Superior Data Catalogue for the German Federal Administration

 German Federal Data Atlas: First Cross-Departmental Provision of Metadata

-The German Federal Ministry of Finance (BMF) has commissioned Bundesdruckerei GmbH to develop the German Federal Data Atlas – a joint metadata catalogue for the Federal Administration – for all federal ministries and subordinate agencies.
+The Bundesdruckerei GmbH has been commissioned by the German Federal Ministry of Finance (BMF) to develop the German Federal Data Atlas – a joint metadata catalogue for the Federal Administration – for all federal ministries and subordinate agencies.
 This is a central instrument in the German Federal Government’s data strategy in the 20th legislative period – intuitive to use, transparent and geared to the needs of employees in the German Federal Administration.
 The aim is to promote data expertise and provide a better overview of all Federal Administration databases.

 The platform visualises metadata that provides information about the characteristics of a database while revealing nothing about its content.
 For example, users can find out which agency provides a database such as a register in which format and who is responsible for it.
 This facilitates the cross-departmental searching and exploration of databases.
 The data atlas is already yielding extensive results : Several hundred databases are now described with metadata in the German Federal Data Atlas and published within the administration.
 The platform is therefore the first instance of the German Federal Administration creating transparency for databases across all departments.